Andreas Papandreou: Economy in the early 1980s

-Foreign policy, NATO, Turkey
+Foreign policy, NATO, and Turkey

 After taking office, Papandreou assumed the Ministry of Defense, a typical move in times of war, due to fears of another coup.
 This made various leaders in the NATO alliance uncomfortable in dealing with Papandreou.
-In December 1981, at the NATO Defence Planning Committee, Papandreou demanded NATO guarantees against Turkey, a NATO ally, stating that they were a bigger threat for Greece than Soviet countries.
+In December 1981, at the NATO Defence Planning Committee, Papandreou demanded NATO guarantees against Turkey, a NATO ally, stating that they were a bigger threat to Greece than the Soviet countries.
 The NATO meeting concluded without publishing a press release for the first time.
 While this displeased Greece's allies, Papandreou reinforced his image as a patriot in the eyes of concerned Greek voters and military wary of Turkey.
 Despite efforts to appease the military, Papandreou struggled with discipline as two so-called "readiness exercises" in 1982 and 1983, both followed by forced resignations, were likely failed coup attempts.

 Papandreou maintained high military spending levels, at 6.7% of GDP in 1982, pleasing the Greek military at the expense of the economy.
 In 1985, his government bought 40 American F-16 and 40 French Mirage 2000 aircraft at the cost of US$2 billion, committing Greece's defense to long-term dependence on French and American technology.
 The purchase size was unusual given the status of the Greek economy, described in the press as the "purchase of the century" (η αγορά του αιώνα).

 Despite Papandreou's campaign promise to immediately remove U.S. military bases from Greece once in power, the country remained firmly within NATO.
 This reversal required navigation between domestic expectations—shaped by over a decade of anti-American rhetoric—and geopolitical realities, as removing the bases would have elevated Turkey's strategic value within the NATO alliance.
 In the 1983 agreement, all four U.S. bases established since 1952 remained in Greece for an additional five years, accompanied by increased military aid—but no guarantees against Turkish aggression.
 Papandreou claimed the deal included a provision for base removal after 1988, granted Greece greater control over foreign bases, and secured U.S. military aid under the 7/10 ratio with Turkey.
 These statements were inaccurate, yet the treaty documents were withheld from the public for two months to sideline the opposition.
 Afterward, it was revealed that the agreement was nearly identical to his predecessor's beyond minor symbolic concessions.

+Within the wider Arab–Israeli conflict, Papandreou distanced himself from the EEC's desire to see the establishment of full diplomatic relations between Greece and Israel, as well as other Camp David initiatives.
+Moreover, he sought to improve relations with Arab states and was a vocal advocate of the Palestinian cause.
+The focus on Greek–Palestinian relations was facilitated by leftist ideology, anti-American sentiment, and the support that the Palestine Liberation Organization extended to the Kurdistan Workers' Party, an adversary of Turkey and therefore a potential ally of Greece.